CARBON-Super-Bootcamp/work-management-system/README.md

 # work-management-system
-Simple service mesh about work management
+Simple service mesh about work management / to do

 ![service diagram](tugas-besar-task-system.jpg)